-Milton Bradley cranked out catchy commercials for Mouse Trap throughout the decade, and while there may not be any new ads for it, Mouse Trap is still being sold in stores 58 years after its original release.
+Milton Bradley cranked out some really catchy commercials for Mouse Trap throughout the decade, and while there may not be any new ads for it, Mouse Trap is still being sold in stores 58 years after its original release.

-Auctions include open bidding, fixed-price sales, secret ‘sealed’ bids and rounds where players have one shot to present their highest offer.
+Auctions include open bidding, fixed-price sales, secret ‘sealed’ bids, and rounds where players have one shot to present their highest offer.
 After four rounds, the player with the most money wins.

-While Modern Art was a hit upon its release in 1992, some critics claimed the game’s own artwork was anything but beautiful, some even dubbing it as “the most unsightly game ever made.”
+While Modern Art was a hit upon its release in 1992, some critics claimed the game’s own artwork was anything but beautiful, some even dubbing it “the most unsightly game ever made.”
 The makers of Modern Art took notice, and later editions of the game included real-life paintings by contemporary artists.

 The rules are simple.
 Made for up to four players, ‘sleeping daddy’ lies in the middle, and movements around the board are determined by a spinner landing on your pre-chosen color.
-The board holds ‘noise’ spaces such as rollerblades, baseballs, clown on TV and a cuckoo clock, and if your color lands on one of these, the player who made the ‘noise’ must press the button on the alarm clock next to the snoozing parent a certain number of times.
+The board holds ‘noise’ spaces such as rollerblades, baseballs, a clown on TV, and a cuckoo clock, and if your color lands on one of these, the player who made the ‘noise’ must press the button on the alarm clock next to the snoozing parent a certain number of times.
 If you’re the unlucky one to push the alarm clock too far, it’ll go off, suddenly jerking daddy awake and sending the offender back to the start.
-The first player to make it over the finish line and to the refrigerator is declared winner and claims victory – the ultimate midnight snack.
+The first player to make it over the finish line and to the refrigerator is declared the winner and claims victory – the ultimate midnight snack.

 Best played with lots of real snacks.

-Although they’re not technically board games, the list didn’t feel complete without including these legendary trading card games…
+While they’re not technically board games, the list didn’t feel complete without including these legendary trading card games…

 The first trading card game, Magic: The Gathering was released in the early 90s and still has a massive cult following nearly 30 years later.
-MTG introduced 90s kids to the thrill of opening a sealed pack of cards hoping for the best ones.
-MTG combines the appeal of collecting cards with intense head-to-head battles.
+MTG introduced 90s kids to the thrill of opening a sealed pack of cards hoping for the best ones, combining the appeal of collecting cards with intense head-to-head battles.
 This competitive fantasy-themed game includes a host of magical creatures and spells where players compete to defeat their opponents by building up lands (mana), to play legendary creatures, spells, and other items and abilities.

 The brains behind MTG is famed game designer Richard Garfield, who is also responsible for Netrunner, another legendary 90s card game.
 MTG still has millions of loyal fans who regularly play online or in-person all over the world.

-90s kids everywhere collected Pokémon cards in hopes of getting their hands on rare cards and a coveted ‘shiny.’
-Some first edition cards from the original sets are now worth hundreds of thousands of dollars.
+90s kids everywhere collected Pokémon cards hoping to get their hands on rare cards and a coveted ‘shiny.’
+Some first edition cards are now worth hundreds of thousands of dollars (check out our guide to the rarest and expensive Pokémon cards).
 Did you keep yours in mint condition?
 Bet you wish you did!